 Stock Ownership of MIM Management.
 As of the record date, the current directors and executive officers of MIM owned approximately 31.6% of the outstanding shares of MIM common stock entitled to vote at the annual meeting.
 Each of the current directors and executive officers of MIM has advised MIM that he plans to vote all of his shares in favor of the merger and the other proposals.
 In addition, E. David Corvese, a member of the current MIM Board, who is not standing for re-election, and a former officer and employee of MIM, and certain people and entities affiliated with him have entered into a voting agreement with MIM.
 These affiliates of Mr. Corvese own 1,650,947 shares, or approximately 12.1% of the outstanding shares of MIM common stock entitled to vote at the annual meeting.
 Under the voting agreement, MIM will vote the shares of MIM common stock in connection with the merger.
-As a result, in order for the proposal to approve the issuance of MIM common stock in connection with the merger.
-As a result, in order for the proposal to approve the issuance of MIM common stock in connection with the merger of MIM shares must be voted in favor of such proposal.
+As a result, in order for the proposal to approve the issuance of MIM common stock in connection with the merger and the approved, a maximum of an additional 6.3% of the outstanding MIM shares must be voted in favor of such proposal.